Gallbladder removal - open - discharge

 - The second tube will drain bile while you recover.
 This tube will be removed by your surgeon in 2 to 4 weeks.
 Before the tube is removed, you will have a special x-ray called a cholangiogram.

 - You will receive instructions for caring for these drains before leaving the hospital.

 Plan to have someone drive you home from the hospital.
 Do NOT drive yourself home.

-You should be able to do most of your regular activities in 4 - 8 weeks.
+You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

 - Avoid all strenuous activity.
 This includes heavy exercising, weightlifting, and other activities that make you breathe hard or strain.

-- Taking short walks and using stairs are okay.
+- Taking short walks and using stairs are OK.

 - Do NOT push yourself too hard.
-Increase how much you exercise slowly.
+Slowly increase how much you exercise.

 - Your doctor will prescribe pain medicines to use at home.

 - If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.